 - Be part of an image 15 years in the making

-Canon Master and underwater photographer Darren Jew was In Tonga photographing in 1,000 metres of water when this opportunity presented itself.
+Underwater photographer Darren Jew was In Tonga photographing in 1,000 metres of water when this opportunity presented itself.

 I'd never been presented with a moment like this in all the time I've been photographing humpbacks.
 And so, to get this image, I really just had to capitalise on everything.
 Something like this has taken me 15 years to create